GabeScott/standard-works-vault/General Conference/1972 April - A Teacher.md

 # A Teacher

-*By Howard W. Hunter - Of the Council of the Twelve*
+By Elder Howard W. Hunter - *Of the Council of the Twelve*

 *Given in the April session of the 1972 General Conference*